ayushedu/ayushedu.github.io/_posts/2023-06-03-Ineficient-Cassandra-Query.markdown

 For the quick workaround we used the following compaction parameters to trigger compaction, as earlier the compaction wasn't taking place.
 {% highlight sql %}
 ALTER TABLE order_details WITH compaction =
-{ 'class' :  'LeveledCompactionStrategy','unchecked_tombstone_compaction':true, 'tombstone_compaction_interval':60,'tombstone_threshold':0.01  }
+{ 'class' :  'LeveledCompactionStrategy',
+'unchecked_tombstone_compaction':true,
+'tombstone_compaction_interval':60,
+'tombstone_threshold':0.01  }
 AND gc_grace_seconds = 60;

 {% endhighlight %}